Policy Options for Improving Dental Coverage for People on Medicare

 A dental discount card approach could be designed in a way to be less costly to the Medicare program than the other approaches that establish a dental benefit covered by Medicare – a trade-off with direct implications for beneficiary spending.
 Even so, Medicare would still incur higher costs associated with providing access to discounted services.
 Depending on how these costs are financed, beneficiaries may also be expected to make a contribution to obtain access to the discounted fees, as was the case with the temporary prescription drug program.
 Costs aside, policymakers would need to resolve several operational issues, including whether to administer the discount card directly or through a private contractor and how to engage a sufficient number of dentists nationwide to make the program work.

 Numerous studies confirm the importance of oral health as an integral component of medical care and improved health outcomes.34 Untreated oral health issues can negatively impact qualify of life, lead to serious health complications, and can exacerbate certain chronic conditions and diseases such as diabetes and cardiovascular disease.
 Lack of oral health care can also delay diagnosis of certain physical health conditions and result in costly emergency room visits.35 Since the start of the program, Medicare has not covered routine dental care.
-While a minority of Medicare beneficiaries have coverage through other sources, such as Medicare Advantage, Medicaid, and private plans, most beneficiaries do not have any dental coverage at all.
+While about half of Medicare beneficiaries have coverage through other sources, such as Medicare Advantage, Medicaid, and private plans, most beneficiaries do not have any dental coverage at all.
 Lack of dental coverage means that dental care is out of reach for many beneficiaries who cannot afford to pay out-of-pocket for their care.

 In light of these challenges, a number of options could be considered to broaden oral health coverage to Medicare beneficiaries.
 Two approaches would add a dental benefit under Medicare either by expanding dental benefits under Part B or by adding a new voluntary dental benefit under a new part of Medicare.
 Other approaches could include permitting greater access to medically necessary services, testing models to expanding dental care, and offering dental discount cards.
 Policy options could be designed to reach all beneficiaries or targeted to a subset of beneficiaries (e.g., those needing medically necessary treatments or low-income beneficiaries).
 These approaches would also have different financial effects on the federal government, beneficiaries, taxpayers, and other payers depending on the scope of services covered, required beneficiary contributions, and other factors.
 These approaches vary in the extent to which they would improve beneficiaries’ oral health care and improved health outcomes.